 Experienced plumbers know there are many ways to get hurt on the job.
 Luckily, a number of different tools help to protect plumbing professionals and dramatically lower the chances of an accident.
 Any discussion about the best tools for plumbers should include these items.

-15. Goggles
+16. Goggles

 Being a plumber means closely examining leaks, soldering, and other things that can be potentially dangerous to one's eyes.
-A good plumber is also a safe one.
-They always arrive at the scene with appropriate eyewear.
+A good plumber is also a safe one — they always arrive at the scene with appropriate eyewear.

-16. Gloves
+17. Gloves

 Plumbers are exposed to a lot of things that no one wants to touch with their bare hands.
-There are various types of heavy duty gloves on the market to protect a plumber's hands, allow them to grip slippery items more easily, and offer a range of other benefits.
+There are various types of heavy-duty gloves on the market to protect a plumber's hands, allow them to grip slippery items more easily, and offer a range of other benefits.

-17. Heat Shields/Pads
+18. Heat Shields/Pads

 Other Essentials

-18. PEX Pipe Expander & Fittings
+19. PEX Pipe Expander & Fittings

-19. Crimpers
+20. Crimpers

 Crimp tools are critical in PEX-related plumbing, but plumbers use them with other types of piping as well.
 Crimping is joining multiple pieces of metal or other material by deforming or squeezing one or both of them to hold them together.

-“The difference between buying the expensive ones and buying the cheap ones is pretty substantial,” he says.
+“Be discriminating when purchasing crimpers for PEX”, says Gist, the owner of NWFL Mechanical.
+“The difference between buying the expensive ones and buying the cheap ones is pretty substantial.”
 Gist recommends Milwaukee brand crimpers.

 As with traditional screwdrivers, plumbers can purchase stubby screwdrivers with multiple flathead or Phillips bits.

-21. Flow Rate Calculator
+23. Flow Rate Calculator

-22. Pipe Volume Calculator
+24. Pipe Volume Calculator

 Figure out how much water a piping section can handle and tally how much the water in those pipes weighs using the free ServiceTitan Pipe Volume Calculator.
 Plumbers can easily convert pipe volume and mass using six different measurement units to save time, reduce waste, improve accuracy, and confirm appropriate pipe size for any plumbing job.